Thursday, September 15, 2011

 One of the most magnificent stories I have ever encountered (presented both as Anime and in much more elaborate form, as Manga) is the story by Hayao Miyazaki of Nausicaa of the Valley of the Wind.
 In many ways it was his rough precursor to his later Princess Mononoke, but in both the original (not dubbed) Anime, and in the Manga he made from it, there is a much richer and more ambiguous plot.

 This story comes from the imagination of one of Japan's greatest animators, Hayao Miyazaki.
-It is inspired by ancient Greek myths (hence the name "Nausicaa") and from traditional Japanese stories.
+Here are three trailers to give you an idea of the anime.

 The name Nausicaa comes from Homer's Odyssey and was a deliberate break by Miyazaki with Japanese tradition, though he combined the Western myth of Nausicaa with a Japanese myth of a Princess who loved insects.